FatemehValeh/NeuroevolutionGame/readme.md

 # Snail jumper
-**Neuroevolution game assignment.**
-**Fall 2021 - Computer Intelligence.**

-This game has been developed as an assignment for students at Amirkabir University of Technology to apply neuroevolution using a simple game.
+This is the neuroevolution project for the Computational Intelligence courese at the Amirkabir University of Technology.

+* Roulette wheel, SUS and Q-tournament algorithms are implemented for selecting the next generation and generating a new population.

 ![Snail Jumber](SnailJumper-master/SnailJumper.png)